2017.12.17; ‘Star Wars: The Last Jedi’ Solves the Modern Movie Villain Problem - The Ringer

 Throughout The Force Awakens, Kylo Ren takes a star tour across pop psychology’s greatest hits: He mocks the graceful heartthrob Dameron like a nerd turning the tides on the high school quarterback; he mewls at his mentor, the shadowy Snoke, desperate for his approval but unyielding in his arrogance; and in an Oedipal twist, he murders his own father, a show of faith to the dark side and also real stakes in the film.

-— Emo Kylo Ren (@KyloR3n) December 15, 2017
+dear diarythere have been some changes— Emo Kylo Ren (@KyloR3n) December 15, 2017

 Buttressed by Snoke and the peevish bureaucrat General Hux (a vampiric, delightful Domhnall Gleeson), Kylo Ren is a rare creation: unfinished evil.
 When he finally faces down the omega to his alpha in the final showdown with Rey, he fights through a wound he’s suffered by bashing it with his own fist, as if pain could stem pain.
 He’s a child, a brat trying to be a man.
 Rey wins, and the two are divided by a chasm in an exploding satellite, the two poles of this story widening just as they were finally getting close.
 That final battle is the best scene in Abrams’s movie, not least because of that striking image when Rey calls Luke Skywalker’s lightsaber to her hand with the Force and illuminates her face with that blue laser.
 By movie’s end, it’s clear that Daisy Ridley will animate the future of Star Wars, but Adam Driver—sweating and simpering his way through defeat—will be the worthy adversary, wounded and maddened by everything that opposes him.